-The Trends page can quickly show you where you're at with your budgeted (and unbudgeted) categories.
+The Trends page ( Budget & Reports > Trends) can quickly show you where you're at with your budgeted (and unbudgeted) categories, and allows you to compare your spending overall, or within a specific category, over time.
 You can easily see how much you have left to spend and quickly detect overspending in a particular category.
 You can then readjust your future budgets to more accurately reflect your earning and spending!

 Understanding your earning and spending using the Trends page

 You can use the Trends page to see and compare your overall earning and spending or you can select and analyze your specific categories.
 We'll break down your trends into a bar graph.
 This makes it easy to see how much you've earned or spent as well as how your tracking in your budgets.

 Color coding in the Trends graph